suzhenye/k8s-from-scratch/CoreOS-Bringup.md

 bare metal, versus cloud services.

-The most important is that a CoreOS installation out of the box _does not allow any remote access_.
+The most important is that a CoreOS installation out of the box _does not allow any access, remote or local_.
 As such, providing a cloud-init configuration is not optional, even for bare metal.

 In this stage, we'll use an absolutely minimal cloud-init that will give us remote access after installation, and work on a more elaborate configuration in the next step.

 ## Getting CoreOS and booting it